 Depending on how much plaque and tartar you have, what state your gum health is in and whether or not you have any periodontal disease (bone loss and bone disease), There are several different types of “cleanings” that will be recommended to you.

 If you have a relatively healthy mouth condition, You will get a regular cleaning or a “prophy.”
 A prophy cleans plaque on the teeth and at the gum line.

 Deep Cleaning or Gum Treatment

 If you are diagnosed with having periodontal disease (bone loss), below the gum tartar deposits, or severe gingivitis (inflammation of the gums), then you will need to get a deep cleaning to put you back in a healthy oral state.
 This procedure is pain-free since you will be completely numb.
-All surfaces of the teeth and the roots will be cleaned from all the germs, and deposits.
-If needed the application of localized antibiotics and irrigation with specialized medicines will also be recommended.
-These treatments usually can be completed in two visits, after your teeth and gums are cleaned back to a healthy state, then you will be placed on a regular checkup and regular cleaning schedule.
+All surfaces of the teeth and the roots will be cleaned from all the germs and deposits.
+If needed, the application of localized antibiotics and irrigation with specialized medicines will also be recommended.
+These treatments usually can be completed in two visits.
+After your teeth and gums are cleaned back to a healthy state, you will be placed on a regular checkup and regular cleaning schedule.

 The key to avoiding having the teeth removed is to receive treatment as soon as periodontal disease is recognized.
-When caught in the early stages, periodontitis can be managed by a “deep cleaning”, as known as “scaling and root planing” of the teeth roots.
+When caught in the early stages, periodontitis can be managed by a “deep cleaning”, also known as a “scaling and root planing” of the teeth roots.